 - sStudents must maintain a cumulative average of at least 70% calculated each term over all courses taken for credit, with no grade less than 60%.
-Note that individual graduate programs may have grade requirements that are different from this standard and may exceed this standard. - Students must make satisfactory progress towards the degree according to milestones set by the program.
+Individual graduate programs may have grade requirements that are different from this standard and may exceed this standard. - Students must make satisfactory progress towards the degree according to milestones set by the program.